core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

 {{option-table}} summarizes these, extending Table 4 of {{RFC7252}}).
 Its OSCORE treatment is as Class E ({{?RFC8613}}).

+The Uri-Path-Short option comes in two forms:

+* all initial options contain an opaque sequence of bytes, exactly like {{!RFC7252, Section 3.2}}'s uint encoding.

+* subsequent options may contain either another sequence of bytes, or a string as per {{!RFC7252, Section 3.2}}'s string encoding.

+Whether subsequent options contain a uint or a string is determined by the definition of the short option in the {{registry}}.

 These properties only deviate from the Uri-Path (for which it stands in) in that this option is safe to forward.
-This has unfortunate consequences for the interactions with the Proxy-URI option, but is generally desirable:
+This has consequences for the interactions with the Proxy-URI option, but is generally desirable:
 It allows the option to be used with proxies that do not implement the option.